Quill feather

 Consistent, compelling, and organized branding builds trust and credibility with your customers, increasing loyalty and repeat business.

-A strong brand strategy can create a foundation for long-term growth and success.
+A strong brand strategy can create a foundation for long-term growth and success by helping you build brand equity.

 When those traits are front and center, it makes it easier to make critical business decisions without losing what makes your brand memorable.
 And because customers already trust you and share in your vision, they’re more likely to follow you through business pivots and changes.

-must begin with a brand guide that has what it takes to last.
+begin with a brand strategy that has what it takes to last.

 After you’ve taken a look inward, take some time to focus outward on your customers and competitors.

 Research existing or target customers to better understand what resonates with them.
 How do they make buying choices?
 What key challenges are they facing?
-There’s research available online about how different generations act and engage.
-You can also connect with existing and potential customers through surveys, reviews, and one-to-one conversations.
+A combination of online research and direct insights from customers through surveys, reviews, and personal conversations can help you understand where your brand stands and where it needs to go.

 Your competitors are also a goldmine of information.
 What are they doing well?
 What’s not working?
 Any similarities in colors, visuals, and messaging?
 Spend some time diving into what they do and how they do it.
 While you never want to copy another brand, this can help you figure out what sets your brand apart and help you tap into an unfulfilled market.

 With the research done above, you should be well on your way to developing your brand identity.
-Brand identity includes messaging (tone and voice) and visuals (logo, color palette, and other design elements) that people associate with your brand.
+A strong brand identity includes messaging (tone and voice) and visuals (logo, color palette, and other design elements) that people associate with your brand.

 If your brand was a person, what would its personality be like?
 Dive deep.
 How would they talk and dress?
 What would they like or dislike?
 What role would they fill in the customer’s life?